 Doing a quick scan down your main page, we next can focus on spring cleaning our headlines.
 Can you think of any way to re-word your headlines to make them more interesting?
 If so, feel free to make some changes (just don’t change the permalink to the post).

-Another important piece of your main content are images.
+Another important piece of your main content is images.
 Do you have a good featured image for each post?
 If your theme allows it, you can see a thumbnail of the main image near the headline and excerpt of the post.
 While you’re at it, are there large, long images on your important posts that someone can Pin?
 Pin-able images are very important for blog growth, so remember to add a vertical image to your posts.

 Now let’s chat about spring cleaning the way we finish our posts.
 What action do you want your readers to take?
 Do you want them to leave a comment?
 If so, ask a question.
 Do you want them to share – then ask them to do so.
 End your post with a “call to action” so your readers know what you would like them to do next.